skrey/yellow-extensions/documentation/system.md

 Templates
 ---------
 The default template is `system/templates/default.php`.
 A template controls the output of a page.
 An individual template can be defined in the meta data of a page, for example `Template: blog` uses the file `system/templates/blog.php`.
-There are little limitations, templates can generate web pages and any other output format.
+There are little limitations, templates can generate web pages and other output formats.
 Here's an example:

     <?php $yellow->snippet("header") ?>
     <?php $yellow->snippet("navigation") ?>
     <?php $yellow->snippet("content") ?>
     <?php $yellow->snippet("footer") ?>

-Write any [PHP](https://en.wikipedia.org/wiki/PHP) code you like and use the [Yellow API](yellowapi.md) for common functionality.
+Write [PHP](https://en.wikipedia.org/wiki/PHP) code and use the [Yellow API](yellowapi.md) for common functionality.
+There are [templates](https://github.com/markseu/yellowcms-extensions/tree/master/templates) you can download.

 Snippets
 --------